deepikachhillar/deepikachhillar.github.io/index.md

 I am a doctoral candidate in the *Organizational Theory & Strategy area* at the [Gies School of Business](https://giesbusiness.illinois.edu/){:target="_blank"}, University of Illinois, Urbana-Champaign.

 I use computational science to examine how firms balance competing organizational demands of financial performance and social responsibility.
-My current work focuses on **organizational purpose** and **culture** whereby I analyze textual data from [Glassdoor](https://www.glassdoor.com/member/home/index.htm){:target="_blank}.
+My current work focuses on **organizational purpose** and **culture**.
 Below is a list of my published articles and current projects.

 ### Published Articles
 {% assign inactive = site.data.projects | where_exp: "project", "project.end == 2022" %} {% include projects.html data=inactive %}